photo-cli/photo-cli/README.md

 ### Grouped Into Country/City/Town Folders, Names as Taken Date and Address

-Groups photos by address hierarchy than copy on [country]/[city]/[town] directory with a file name as photo taken date.
-Photos that don't have any coordinate will be copied in a relative subfolder.
+Groups photos by address hierarchy, then copies them into a [country]/[city]/[town] directory with a file name as the photo taken date.
+Photos that don't have any coordinate will be copied into a relative subfolder.

 ```
 photo-cli copy --process-type FlattenAllSubFolders --group-by AddressHierarchy --naming-style DayAddress --reverse-geocode OpenStreetMapFoundation --openstreetmap-properties country city town suburb --number-style OnlySequentialNumbers --no-taken-date AppendToEndOrderByFileName --no-coordinate InSubFolder --input photos --output organized-albums